 The Lifetime Costs Of A Birth Injury

-Some birth injuries are recoverable and only require a short period of treatment.
+Some birth injuries are treatable and only require a short period of therapy.
 Other conditions are permanently disabling and will follow a child for the rest of their life (like brain damage and cerebral palsy).
 In either case, there are always direct financial consequences of a serious birth injury, including expenses like:

 - Frequent and prolonged medical treatment (e.g. regular appointments, surgeries, medication, etc.)